adeolaismael/GoCod/README.md

 # GoCod
 Global mission : <br>

-Quick and easy project creation
+  -  Quick and easy project creation<br>
-Template recommendation based on answers to a questionnaire Create and share templates
+  -  Template recommendation based on answers to a questionnaire<br>
+  -  Create and share templates<br>
-Add templates to preferences
+  -  Add templates to preferences